 plays a particular role.
-Indeed in this situation, if $u$ is an eigenfunction associated with an eigenvalue of $A^\kappa$, by extending $u$ via even reflections with respect to the faces $\Gamma_1^\kappa$, $\Gamma_2^\kappa$, one gets an eigenvalue of the Dirichlet Laplacian in the Fichera layer
+Indeed in this situation, if $u$ is an eigenfunction associated with an eigenvalue of $A^\kappa$, by extending $u$ via even reflections with respect to the faces $\Gamma_1^\kappa$, $\Gamma_2^\kappa$, one gets an eigenvalue of the Dirichlet Laplacian in the Fichera layer $\mathscr{F}$ defined in (\ref{defF}).

-represented in Figure \ref{Figure3D} right (see \cite{Fich75} for the original article that gave rise to the name).
 This latter problem has been studied in \cite{DaLO18,BaNa21}.
 More precisely, in \cite{DaLO18} the authors give a characterization of the essential spectrum of the Dirichlet Laplacian and show that the discrete spectrum has at most a finite number of eigenvalues.
 The existence of discrete spectrum is proved in \cite[Thm.\,2]{BaNa21}.\\

 The goal of this paper is to get similar information for the operator $A^\kappa$ with respect to the parameter $\kappa$.
-Observe that by exchanging the axes or modifying their orientations, there is no loss of generality to restrict our study to the cases

-Note that we consider mixed boundary conditions in (\ref{02}) because we have in mind to study the spectrum of the Dirichlet Laplacian in geometries similar to the Fichera layer of Figure \ref{Figure3D}.
-Indeed, playing with symmetries, we can reduce the analysis of certain of these problems to the one of (\ref{02}) (see Figure \ref{FigCubicalStructure} for an example).
-On the other hand, let us mention that the spectrum of the Dirichlet Laplacian in $\Om^\kappa$ has a rather simple structure with only essential spectrum and no discrete spectrum.
-This is a consequence of Proposition \ref{DirichletLaplacianApp} in Appendix.\\
+In the present work, we will also show that the spectrum of the Dirichlet Laplacian in $\Om^\kappa$, i.e. with homogeneous Dirichlet boundary conditions everywhere on $\partial\Om^\kappa$, has a rather simple structure with only essential spectrum and no discrete spectrum.\\

 This note is organized as follows.
 In Section \ref{sec2}, we describe the essential spectrum of $A^\kappa$ (Theorem \ref{T11}).
 Then in Section \ref{sec2bis}, we state the results for the discrete spectrum of $A^\kappa$ (the main outcome of the present work is Theorem \ref{T24}).
 The next four sections contain the proof of the different items of Theorem \ref{T24}.
 In Section \ref{SectionNum}, we illustrate the theory with some numericals results.
-Finally we establish the above mentioned result related to the Dirichlet Laplacian in $\Om^\kappa$ in the Appendix.
+Finally we establish the above mentioned result related to the Dirichlet Laplacian in $\Om^\kappa$ in the Appendix (Proposition \ref{DirichletLaplacianApp}).